- Tel: 858.663.9055

 A peptide corresponding to the N-terminus of Androgen Receptor was used as the immunogen for this recombinant Androgen Receptor antibody.

-Store the recombinant Androgen Receptor antibody at -20oC (with glycerol) or aliquot and store at -20oC (without glycerol).
+Store the Androgen Receptor antibody at -20oC (with glycerol) or aliquot and store at -20oC (without glycerol).

 Your bulk quote request has been submitted successfully!